spreemohealth/style/README.md

    2. return the number of files that have style issues.

-Note that the `Linter` class in `pre_commit.linters` can be used as a to extend `style` and support a variety of linters for different programming languages.
+Note that the `Linter` class in `pre_commit.linters` can be used to add support for a variety of linters.
+For example, see the implementation of the `lint_py` method of the `Lint` class inside of the `pre_commit.lint` module.

 ## How to avoid code checking